-If you’re one of the lucky people who loves what they do and are actually pretty good at it too, then you’ve got a good thing going there.
-Unfortunately not everyone finds themselves in a job that they enjoy, however, and this can creates problems with engagement and productivity at work.
+If you’re one of the lucky people who loves what they do and are pretty good at it too, then you’ve got a good thing going there.
+Unfortunately, not everyone finds themselves in a job that they enjoy, however, and this can create problems with engagement and productivity at work.
 Enjoying your job, not only drives you to achieve your best, but it also improves your happiness in general, so it’s in both yours and your employers best interest for you to be happy at work.

 Why is it important for employees to enjoy their job?